 Migratory Bird Season (November to April)

-If you’re interested in spotting migratory birds, plan your visit between November and April.
-During this period, the park’s vegetation is lush, providing ample food for the birds, and the migratory species join the resident birds, increasing the number of species to spot.
+If you’re interested in spotting migratory birds, then it is highly advisable to plan your visit between November and April.
+During this period, not only is the park’s vegetation lush and vibrant, but it also provides ample food for the birds.
+Consequently, migratory species arrive and, in turn, join the resident birds, thereby significantly increasing the number of species you can spot.